School of Medicine

 Professor of Surgery (Vascular Surgery) at the Stanford University Medical Center

-Current Research and Scholarly Interests Dr. Lee is the Principal Investigator on several clinical trials examining therapeutic strategies for management of cerebrovascular disease, claudication and limb salvage, and complex aortic aneurysm disease.
+Current Research and Scholarly Interests Dr. Lee is the Principal Investigator on several clinical trials examining therapeutic strategies for management of complex aortic aneurysm disease as well as aortic dissection.

 Dr. Lees clinical interests include: